felixschndr/mealie-bring-api/README.md

 > [!IMPORTANT]
 > This integration does only support Mealie version >= `2` which was [released in October 2024](https://github.com/mealie-recipes/mealie/releases/tag/v2.0.0).
 The support for Mealie version < `2` was deprecated in https://github.com/felixschndr/mealie-bring-api/pull/17.

+> [!IMPORTANT]
+> The environment variable `IGNORED_INGREDIENTS` was deprecated in [PR24](https://github.com/felixschndr/mealie-bring-api/pull/24) and is now ignored.
+If you are using it, migrate to the new way of configuring which ingredients shall be ignored.
+See [down below](https://github.com/felixschndr/mealie-bring-api?tab=readme-ov-file#ignoring-ingredients)

 ## Architecture

 ### Without this project